First Liberian Civil War: 1997 Elections

-Simultaneous elections for the presidency and national assembly were finally held in July 1997.
+In July 1997, simultaneous elections for the presidency and national assembly were held.

-In a climate hardly conducive to free movement and security of persons, Taylor and his National Patriotic Party won an overwhelming victory against 12 other candidates.
-Assisted by widespread intimidation, Taylor took 75 per cent of the presidential poll (no other candidate won more than 10 per cent) while the NPP won a similar proportion of seats in both parliamentary chambers.
-2 August 1997, Ruth Perry handed power to elected president Charles Taylor.
+In a climate hardly conducive to free movement and security of persons, Taylor and his National Patriotic Party won an overwhelming victory against 12 candidates.
+Assisted by widespread intimidation, Taylor took 75 per cent of the presidential poll.
+No other candidate won more than 10 per cent.
+The NPP won a similar proportion of seats in both parliamentary chambers.
+On 2 August 1997, Ruth Perry handed power to the elected president Charles Taylor.

 Aftermath

 In 1997, the Liberian people elected Charles Taylor as the President after he entered the capital city, Monrovia, by force.
-Liberians had voted for Taylor in the hope that he would end the bloodshed.
-The bloodshed did slow considerably, but it did not end.
+Liberians voted for Taylor in the hope that he would end the bloodshed.
+The bloodshed slowed considerably, but it did not end.
 Violent events flared up regularly after the putative end of the war.
-Taylor, furthermore, was accused of backing guerrillas in neighboring countries and funneling diamond money into arms purchases for the rebel armies he supported, and into luxuries for himself.
-The implicit unrest manifested during the late 1990s is emblematic in the sharp national economic decline and the prevalent sale of diamonds and timber in exchange for small arms.
+Taylor was accused of backing guerrillas in neighboring countries and funneling diamond money into arms purchases for the rebel armies he supported, and into luxuries for himself.
+The implicit unrest in the late 1990s is emblematic in the sharp national economic decline and the prevalent sale of diamonds and timber in exchange for small arms.

-After Taylor's victory, Liberia was peaceful enough so that refugees began to return.
-But other leaders were forced to leave the country, and some ULIMO forces reformed as the Liberians United for Reconciliation and Democracy (LURD).
+After Taylor's victory, Liberia was sufficiently peaceful that refugees began to return.
+Other leaders were forced to leave the country, and some ULIMO forces reformed as the Liberians United for Reconciliation and Democracy (LURD).
 LURD began fighting in Lofa County with the aim of destabilizing the government and gaining control of the local diamond fields, leading to the Second Liberian Civil War.

+In 2025, the Liberian government, under President Joseph Boakai, issued an official apology to victims of the conflict.

 Impact

 The Liberian civil war was one of Africa's bloodiest.
-From 1989 to 1996, it claimed the lives of more than 200,000 Liberians and further displaced a million others into refugee camps in neighboring countries.
+From 1989 to 1996, it claimed the lives of more than 200,000 Liberians.
+A million people were displaced into refugee camps in neighboring countries.
 Child soldiers were used throughout the war.

-The civil war claimed the lives of one out of every 17 people in the country, uprooted most of the rest, and destroyed a once-viable economic infrastructure.
-The strife also spread to Liberia's neighbors.
+The civil war killed one out of every 17 people in Liberia, uprooted most of the rest, and destroyed a once-viable economic infrastructure.
+The strife spread to Liberia's neighbors.
 It helped slow democratization in West Africa at the beginning of the 1990s and destabilized a region that already was one of the world's most unsteady.